5k-mirrors/poe-live-search-manager/README.md

 - when the user clicks the reconnect button for a disconnected socket, it connects
 - when the user clicks the reconnect button for a connected socket, it disconnects and then connects, which is visible to the user
+- when the user reconnects to all of its sockets, the single socket reconnection is disabled